 Bipolar disorder is a psychiatric diagnosis used to describe a condition that is often intensely challenging and sometimes even deadly.
 This post is background to a second post that I am yet to write about the consequences of insisting that disorders are not real.
 Here, I describe the transformative impact of psychotherapy on my experience of manic depression.
-Surprisingly this includes embracing bipolarity as a neurodivergent identity and the importance of affirming a disabled identity.
+This includes embracing bipolarity as a neurodivergent identity and the importance of affirming disability.

 It’s known that the trajectory of what is commonly labelled bipolar disorder can change over time and become milder or go into ‘remission’ as individuals get older.
 I myself have had this experience except that it has coincided with significant psychotherapy milestones.
 I do wonder to what extent research has been done on this shift in bipolar symptoms in order to discover how those who have experienced it understand and explain it.

 Psychotherapy has transformed the experience of “bipolar disorder” for me

 I started talk therapy very soon after I was misdiagnosed with schizophrenia at 18 because doing so was one of the conditions of the university I was on leave from.
 I have had ongoing relationships with seven therapists (four of them psychiatrists) for about 30 of the past 35 years.
 (This in addition to the at least ten psychiatrists I’ve consulted at least once since I was diagnosed.)

 Since about 2005 I have had the privilege of a psychotherapy relationship with a medical doctor who specializes exclusively in psychotherapy.
 Paul is not a psychiatrist, though he will prescribe medication within parameters set by a psychiatrist.
 Until COVID, we met weekly, face-to-face, for 50 – 60 minutes.